DevotedHealth/godoc2ghmd/examples/http/README.md

     // Handler does not need to.
     Body io.ReadCloser

+    // GetBody defines an optional func to return a new copy of
+    // Body.
+It is used for client requests when a redirect requires
+    // reading the body more than once.
+Use of GetBody still
+    // requires setting Body.
+    //
+    // For server requests it is unused.
+    GetBody func() (io.ReadCloser, error)

     // ContentLength records the length of the associated content.
     // The value -1 indicates that the length is unknown.
     // Values >= 0 indicate that the given number of bytes may
     // be read from Body.
-    // For client requests, a value of 0 means unknown if Body is not nil.
+    // For client requests, a value of 0 with a non-nil Body is
+    // also treated as unknown.
     ContentLength int64

     // TransferEncoding lists the transfer encodings from outermost to